Declaring a major of B.S in Computer Science or B.E in Computer Engineering

 Our undergraduate curriculum can serve as a guide to the required courses in computer science and mathematics.
 The second option could be followed at several of the senior colleges within CUNY, but not at CCNY because Grove School of Engineering (GSoE) rules require students to be enrolled in regular engineering programs to take courses in the school, and the Computer Science Department is part of GSoE.

 Since the masters program is relatively short, we discourage transfer of graduate courses from other institutions.
 The department will permit at most two courses to be transferred for M.S. in Computer Science.
 Course transfer requires the approval of the department chair and curriculum committee, who will check the appropriateness of the transfer based on documentation submitted by the student and information available on the web.
-No credit transfer will be permitted to M.S. in Information Systems program.
 No online course or work experience will be equated to our academic credit.

 The M.S. program in Computer Science will admit domestic and international students for the Fall and Spring semesters.
 The minimum TOEFL/IELTS scores required is 533 (PBT), 73 (IBT) and 6 respectively.
-The M.S. program in Information Systems will admit domestic students for the Fall semester only.
 The deadline for Fall and Spring application is May 1st and November 1st respectively.
 International applicants must meet the minimum academic credentials defined by the Graduate Admissions Office.
 For instance, a three-year bachelor’s degree is not considered sufficient for graduate study at CCNY.

 Note finally that we are handling daily duties as well as responding to inquiries about the admission requirements, almost all of which can be merely answered by carefully reading this content.
 Additional information required for application, tuition and fees, estimated living expenses, etc., can be found in the college’s website.
 Please curb your casual contact with the department.